 Community Coalition Development

-The CSB shall be involved in a minimum of 6-10 coalition meetings a year.
+The CSB shall support or lead at least one community coalition and be involved in a minimum of 6-10 coalition meetings a year.

 The CSB should maintain membership in CADCA and/or CCoVA each year.

 The CSB and its associated coalition should ensure youth engagement in the coalition either as a sub-group of the coalition or a separate youth coalition.